 - 1.1 The Governing Body will act in accordance with Section 175 of the Education Act 2002 and the Government guidance 'Safeguarding Children and Safer Recruitment in Education' (2006) to safeguard and promote the welfare of pupils1 at this school. - 1.2 This school takes seriously its responsibility to safeguard and promote the welfare of the children and young people in its care.
 Meeting a pupil's intimate care needs is one aspect of safeguarding. - 1.3 The Governing Body recognises its duties and responsibilities in relation to the Equalities Act 2010 which requires that any pupil with an impairment that affects his/her ability to carry out day-to-day activities must not be discriminated against. - 1.4 This intimate care policy should be read in conjunction with the schools' policies as below (or similarly named): - safeguarding policy and child protection procedures - staff code of conduct and guidance on safer working practice - 'whistle-blowing' and allegations management policies - health and safety policy and procedures - Special Educational Needs policy - 1.5 The Governing Body is committed to ensuring that all staff responsible for the intimate care of pupils will undertake their duties in a professional manner at all times.
 It is acknowledged that these adults are in a position of great trust. - 1.6 We recognise that there is a need to treat all pupils, whatever their age, gender, disability, religion, ethnicity or sexual orientation with respect and dignity when intimate care is given.
-The child's welfare is of paramount importance and his/her experience of intimate and personal care should be a positive one.
-It is essential that every pupil is treated as an individual and that care is given gently and sensitively: no pupil should be attended to in a way that causes distress or pain. - 1.7 Staff will work in close partnership with parent/carers and other professionals to share information and provide continuity of care.
+The child's welfare is of paramount importance and their experience of intimate and personal care should be a positive one.
+It is essential that every pupil is treated as an individual and that care is given gently and sensitively: no pupil should be attended to in a way that causes distress or pain.